 Note that a metaphorical scheme such as this would be strongly analogous to the metaphorical scheme involving the “house of God” or “building of God” that is found, for example, in 1 Peter 2:6-8.
 In both cases, that which has been rejected from the whole would serve as the nucleus around which an entirely new whole would grow up.

 Perhaps that was because they refused to “make their eye single,” in opposition to Jesus’s exhortation in Matthew 6:22-23.
-It is conceivable that the “left eye” was meant to signify the “profane” or “exoteric” way of reading scripture, which the Pharisees presumably rejected for themselves (symbolized by the image of “casting away the left eye”)—even as they would have strongly encouraged its continued use among the “profane” Jews (i.e., “the multitude”).
+It is conceivable that the “left eye” was meant to signify the “profane” or “exoteric” way of reading scripture, which the Pharisees presumably rejected for themselves (symbolized by the image of “casting away the left eye”)—in their minds, anyway—even as they would have strongly encouraged its continued use among the “profane” Jews (i.e., “the multitude”).
 Meanwhile, the “sacred” way of reading scripture—by which I mean, not just the “esoteric,” but the correct “esoteric” way of reading scripture, which would have been associated with the figure of “Jesus”—was also presumably rejected by them (symbolized by the image of “casting away the right eye”).
 This would have left them totally “blind” with regard to how they ought to make sense of the scriptures.
 And that would have left the “guided” laity equally “blind.”

 I obviously don’t mean to suggest that I believe Paul was prepared to literally start hacking off various parts of his body.
 But I still find it significant that he would choose to express himself in such terms.